evelynhasama/TwitterAndroid/README.md

 The following **additional** features are implemented:

-* [x] User can view a profile's name, banner, profile picture, bio
+* [x] User can view a profile's name, banner, profile picture, bio, followers and following count
+* [x] User can view the favorite and retweet counts for each tweet on the home feed

 ## Video Walkthrough